You are here:

 The 2015 Ofsted Inspection Framework and School Inspection Handbook are still in force.
-To stay up to date with changes to the handbooks and any murmurings about the new framework click here.
+Ofsted's updated inspection framework comes into force in September 2019.

 A sharper focus on curriculum with the 'quality of education' measure

-Ofsted is planning to combine the current 'teaching, learning and assessment' rating with the 'pupil outcomes' grade to create a new "quality of education" measure.
+Ofsted will combine the current 'teaching, learning and assessment' rating with the 'pupil outcomes' grade to create a new "quality of education" measure.
 It aims to lessen the reliance on exam results as a measure of school quality by taking into account a school's broader curriculum offering.